International-Data-Spaces-Association/IDS-Deployment-Examples/dataspace-connector/full/README.md

 **Note**:
 This example can not be used with the current IDS Metadata Broker off-the-shelf as a valid IDS identity certificate is not included.
-To get and install your own IDS identity certificate, please read the provided [guide](https://international-data-spaces-association.github.io/DataspaceConnector/Deployment/Configuration#step-2-ids-certificate).
+To get and install your own IDS identity certificate, please read the provided [Download DSC v4 Wiki](https://international-data-spaces-association.github.io/DataspaceConnector/assets/files/dsc_v4_wiki.zip).
 Other than described there, in this example, the `config.json` and the `KeyStore` are located at  `/dataspaceconnector/config/`.

 ---